Drupal-8/RelNofollow/README.md

 Example: **/var/www/Drupal8/modules/kyna/**

-2) Enable the module from you admin panel.
-You can find the module with her name: **RelNofollow**.
+2) Enable the module from your admin panel.
+You can find the module by her name: **RelNofollow**.